-When you're looking for the perfect dog/puppy to join your family, you may feel overwhelmed by the number of things you need to think about in order to make sure you are taking the best decision for you and your furry friend!
+When you're looking for the perfect dog or puppy to join your family, you may feel overwhelmed by the number of things you need to think about in order to make sure you are making the best decision for you and your furry friend!

-Are you ready to be a dog/puppy owner?
+Are you ready to be a dog or puppy owner?

-Before committing, you need to be aware of all the costs that come with owning and raising a dog/puppy.
-The cost might exceed £30,000 during the animals lifetime, with vets and health bill pushing this amount up even higher, please ensure you can afford to keep an animal before you proceed with the rehoming process.
+Before committing, you need to be aware of all the costs that come with owning and raising a dog or puppy.
+The cost might exceed £30,000 during the animal's lifetime, and with vets and health bills pushing this amount even higher, please ensure you can afford to keep an animal before you proceed with the rehoming process.

 Research, research, research!

-You need to make sure that your lifestyle matches the dog/puppy you are wishing to rehome, this will help you avoid any behavioral issues.
-Your exercise levels must match the animals needs, you need to dedicate enough time to spend/walk with your dog.
-It may also be an idea to ensure your garden is fully enclosed and safe, removing any canine unfriendly plants that the animal may like to have a chew on.
+You need to make sure that your lifestyle matches that of the dog or puppy you are wishing to rehome; this will help you avoid any behavioral issues.
+Your exercise levels must match the animal's needs; you need to dedicate enough time to spend with or walk with your dog.
+It may also be an idea to ensure your garden is fully enclosed and safe, removing any canine-unfriendly plants that the animal may like to chew on.

 Visit your new family member in their own home!

-A dog/puppy should always be seen its own home environment and a puppy should always be viewed with its mother.
+A dog or puppy should always be seen in its own home environment, and a puppy should always be viewed with its mother.

-Before giving a dog a home, please consider searching local rescue centres to rehome an animal in need, there are thousands available!
+Before giving a dog a home, please consider searching local rescue centers to rehome an animal in need; there are thousands available!

-We have also prepared the below checklist of a few things you need to ask the breeder/seller about before agreeing to rehome your new furry friend.
-We hope this checklist makes it easier for you, so please go through each point with the breeder/seller before you proceed with any payment.
+We have also prepared the below checklist of a few things you need to ask the breeder or seller about before agreeing to rehome your new furry friend.
+We hope this checklist makes it easier for you, so please go through each point with the breeder or seller before you proceed with any payment.